Jitsi instead of Zoom & Co – online meetings free of charge and GDPR compliant!

 We present a technically mature and easy-to-use alternative for video conferences.
 It is completely free and does not collect user data.
 It is the Jitsi online project.

 As a data protection-compliant replacement for Zoom and Co., you are in good hands with Jitsi.
-Jitsi Meet also offers the same functions as Zoom and Co.
+By the way, Jitsi Meet offers the same functions as Zoom and Co.

 Here is the download: https://jitsi.org/jitsi-meet/